frattalab/QAPA_snakemake/README.md

 ### Sample Table

 Defines input samples and their associated metadata.
-An example is provided at `config/samplesheet_example.csv` (**TODO: INSERT LINK**). the minimal, mandatory columns are:
+An example is provided at [`config/samplesheet_example.csv`](config/samplesheet_example.csv). the minimal, mandatory columns are:

 - `sample_name` - unique identifier for a given sample
 - `condition` - key to group samples belonging to the same experimental condition.